freakybit/freakybit.github.io/_posts/2020-03-05-corona-people.markdown

 Short and not a very serious one.

 I think nobody needs an explanation of what the current situation with the coronavirus is.
-On the rare possibility that you're reading this in the year 2050, or as they call it year 34 after [enter the new US president name], then please also connect your neo neo cortex to the Wikipedia article on COVID-19.
+On the rare possibility that you're reading this in the year 2050, or as you call it - year 34 After the Great Calamity, then please also connect your neo^2 cortex to the Wikipedia article on COVID-19.

 During the last 2-3 weeks I had the dubious pleasure of being bombarded from every possible direction by a never-ending stream of opinions around this topic.
 At some point it became pretty obvious that most of those are produced, or rather repeated, by only a few distinct types of people.